Dear Students and Parents/Guardians:

 Student Board of Education Member Application: Each year a student member of the Board of Education is solicited.
 This is a unique opportunity for a senior student to participate in a public governing body – our BOE.
 If any senior is interested in serving in this position, please submit an application to the HS main office by Wed., Sept 13.
 Applications are available in HS main office and via pdf on this webpage.

 The New York State School Counselor Association recently recognized Gowanda High School for the high school’s outstanding “Engagement in Education [BEP] Program by presenting its Outstanding Program, Practice or Project Award.

 GHS STEM Program was recently recognized by the Western New York STEM Hub as a “School on the Move” at the organization’s recent meeting.
 Also, the district was recognized as an “Emerging School System.”
 Congratulations to all and thank you for the continued support.

 Please find Three Keys to High School Success attached to this page.
-In this news brief, parents and caregivers will find helpful tips for assisting your high school manage the increasing responsibilities of being a teenager and yound adult.
+In this news brief, parents and caregivers will find helpful tips for assisting your high school manages the increasing responsibilities of being a teenager and young adult.

 Select a case that is scheduled to come before the U.S. Supreme Court.
 Use the text of the U.S. Constitution and at least two other sources to support two decisions the court could make: one for the case and the other against it.
 Support your argument.